After several quiet years, tornadoes erupt in United States

 Monday’s outbreak was unusual because it occurred over a particularly wide geographic area.
 Eight states were affected by two regional outbreaks, in the high Plains and the Ohio River Valley.

-Some parts of the country may see relief in the next few days.
-Missouri remained under a severe weather threat Tuesday night, barely a week after a massive tornado ripped through the state capital of Jefferson City, but the high pressure system that raised the risk is set to move out of the state by Thursday.
+Tornadoes strafed the Kansas City metropolitan area straddling Kansas and Missouri Tuesday night, barely a week after a massive tornado ripped through the Missouri state capital of Jefferson City.

-“The main threat is going to be tonight and tomorrow,” said Cory Rothstein, a meteorologist for the National Weather Service in Springfield, Missouri.